aimo-mala/aimo-mala.github.io/_posts/2000-01-01-Feel breezy with a decentralised on-chain transaction.markdown

 tags:   Startup, web3.0
 ---

-Building a decentralised exchange app is meant to be more lean, intuitive and yet to offer a streamlined experience, which is not only for the existing DeFi/Wallet users but also to those newcomers who just delve into crypto space.
+&nbsp;&nbsp;&nbsp;&nbsp;TBuilding a decentralised exchange app is meant to be more lean, intuitive and yet to offer a streamlined experience, which is not only for the existing DeFi/Wallet users but also to those newcomers who just delve into crypto space.
 The experience challenge in web 3.0 is more demanding ever than it was for web 2.0, hence, to disambiguate the piles of uncertainty in a journey from exchange rate discovery to order has been one of the key business interests.

 Disambiguate, how?
 First, let's frame a challenge.

 ## The challenge

-One of the first thing you'd do as a team is to establish what major issue is? who are we going to serve? and how are we going to serve.
+&nbsp;&nbsp;&nbsp;&nbsp;TOne of the first thing you'd do as a team is to establish what major issue is? who are we going to serve? and how are we going to serve.
 In this case, it's evident that a customer meets several frictions from quote, review, permit to order submitted.
 Next, let's brake down into chunk of user stories as follows.

 * Instant multi-chain swap - the final price should be the same as expected